CivicScience/redisconf2021/README.md

         """Gets the inverted index for this Expression.."""

 ```
-This method gets me an object that represents the idea of an inverted index
+For our example this method gets me an object that represents the idea of an inverted index
-constrained by a range (in this case x > 3).
-InvertedIndexes have methods liks:
+constrained by a range (x > 3).
+InvertedIndexes have methods like:
 ```
     @property
     @abstractmethod